bozdaglab/ProtFun/README.md

 ## Datasets

-The benchmark datasets are available in the [datasets](datasets) folder for direct access.
+The datasets are available in the [datasets](datasets) folder for direct access.
 They were obtained from [deepgozero](https://deepgo.cbrc.kaust.edu.sa/data/deepgozero/) repository.

 ## Installation Guide